-This is a national bicycle tour by Olympian Clara Hughes in support of mental health that begins in March 2014 and spans more than 100 days, 12,000 kilometres and every province and territory of Canada.
+This was a national bicycle tour by Olympian Clara Hughes in support of mental health that ended July 1, 2014 and spanned more than 100 days, 12,000 kilometres and every province and territory of Canada.
 For more information, please click HERE.

 CAP was created following the publication in December 2012 of the report on mental health services by the Health and Welfare Commissioner of Québec in which equitable access to psychotherapy services, as part of a treatment plan for mental health problems, was identified as an unmet need.

 CAP is composed of a number of organizations like AMI-Quebec, as well as experts in the field of health services who believe that psychotherapy services should be available to individuals of all ages affected by a mental disorder.
 Therefore, CAP’s objective is to rally public and government support towards the implementation of psychotherapy services within the public healthcare system.
 Click HERE for more information about CAP.

 This is a 5km walk that increases public awareness about mental health.
 Since 2009, Montreal Walks For Mental Health has helped fight the stigma about mental illness.
 The 6th annual Walk will take place on Sunday, October 5, 2014.
 Please click HERE for more information.